go-aah/docs/auth-schemes/form.md

 ## Configuration

-aah supports one or more `form` auth scheme.
-For e.g.: using datasource, Active Directory, REST APIs, etc.
+aah supports one or more `form` auth schemes such as using datasource, Active Directory, REST APIs, etc.

 ### Section: form_scheme_key { ... }